Among so many veriety of Daals this daal is most used and easy to digest and easy to cook.

 Moong Daal- Soup

-Soak daal in a cup of water for about 10 minutes.
+Soak daal in two cups of warm water for about 10 minutes.

 Add soaked daal and the water from the bowl.